Skip to content

 Common jobs in North Belfast

-• Back-boiler removal and modern combi installation.
+• Back-boiler removal and combi conversion, the single most common North Belfast install.

-• Radiator replacements on pre-1990 single-panel systems.
+• Radiator upgrades on pre-1990 single-panel systems.

 Local considerations